Human rights in Cambodia: LGBT rights

-Lesbian, Gay, Bisexual and Transgender (LGBT) Cambodians suffer from discrimination and abuse; including violence, workplace discrimination, and social and familial exclusion.
-In 2010, the Cambodian Center for Human Rights established the Sexual Orientation and Gender Identity (SOGI) Project to empower LGBT people throughout Cambodia to advocate for their rights and to improve respect for LGBT people throughout Cambodia.
-In December 2010, the Cambodian Center for Human Rights published a ground breaking report on the situation of LGBT people in Cambodia.
+Lesbian, gay, bisexual and transgender (LGBTQ) Cambodians suffer from discrimination and abuse; including violence, workplace discrimination, and social and familial exclusion.
+In 2010, the Cambodian Center for Human Rights established the Sexual Orientation and Gender Identity (SOGI) Project to empower LGBT people throughout Cambodia to advocate for their rights and to improve respect for LGBTQ people throughout Cambodia.
+In December 2010, the Cambodian Center for Human Rights published a ground breaking report on the situation of LGBTQ people in Cambodia.

 Same-sex sexual acts are not a criminal offence in Cambodia.
 However, there is no anti-discrimination legislation, or other sanctions for those who violate the rights of LGBTI people.
 Further, marriage is limited strictly to opposite-sex couples.
 This definition is also used in the Law on Marriage and Family, where article 3 reads: 'marriage is a solemn contract between a man and a woman', and in article 6 "marriages are prohibited between persons of the same sex".

-The Constitution extends its rights and freedoms to every citizen, regardless of 'race, colour, sex... or other status' – a phrasing that can be used in favour of LGBTI persons' rights, given its intent to provide equality regardless of personal characteristics.With widespread corruption and a long road ahead for Cambodia to become a constitutional state, LGBTI persons face the same type of difficulties as other citizens, where rule of law is weak.
-In addition, they are also targets of extortion related to their LGBTI identities.
+The Constitution extends its rights and freedoms to every citizen, regardless of 'race, colour, sex... or other status' – a phrasing that can be used in favour of LGBTI persons' rights, given its intent to provide equality regardless of personal characteristics.
+With widespread corruption and a long road ahead for Cambodia to become a constitutional state, LGBTI persons face the same type of difficulties as other citizens, where rule of law is weak.
+They are also targets of extortion related to their LGBTI identities.

 The most common situation where LGBTI persons face poor attitudes from authorities is when police target lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals for financial gain.
 There are two provisions: 'Human trafficking law' and 'Commune and village safety policy'.
 The police have used these to arrest people (mostly transgender women and gay men) under false charges and claim a payment (between US$10 and 30) not to keep them overnight.
 Transgender sex workers are frequently abused by the police.

 The UNDP reports that local authorities and police sometimes use various laws to limit the rights of LGBTI people.
 For example, through forced separation of same-sex couples, as per parental request, or linking of LGBTI people with drug use or sex work.
 Issues related to LGBTI persons' living conditions and rights are overall absent from political and media discourse in Cambodia.
 There are a few cases where LGBTI matters have made it to the public agenda, with officials both speaking in favour and against LGBTI rights.

 There is no legal group yet to protect LGBT who are victims of legal abuses as well as human right violations.
-October 2014 a lesbian couple attempted to marry but police and commune officials stopped them from getting married.
+In October 2014 a lesbian couple attempted to marry but police and commune officials stopped them from getting married.
 However, both of their families still continued to respect the marriage and have the couple marry in the ceremonial sense.